HackerrMike/Shell-Projects/README.md

 The PDF files in this repository contain the questions or tasks that inspired the creation of the Bash scripts.
 You can refer to these PDF files to gain a better understanding of the context and requirements of each script.

+## PDF Instructions

+The included PDF files start with detailed instructions on their use.
+To see the questions and main content, please scroll past the initial instruction pages.
+The questions are an integral part of the documentation and will provide additional context and use-cases for the scripts contained in this repository.

 ## How to Use

 You are welcome to explore, use, or learn from the Bash scripts in this repository.
 If you encounter any issues or have questions about any of the scripts, please feel free to open an issue or contact me.